mdxtoc/qtpi/README.md

 # qtpi
-A simulator for a version of Gay and Nagarajan's qtpi.
+A simulator for a version of Gay and Nagarajan's CQP.
 Not yet fit for public release.